7 Comfy Mountain Cabins for Roughing It in Style

 photograph courtesy cathedral mountain lodge

 “Luxury” and “cabin” don’t have to be mutually exclusive, and the cabins at Cathedral Mountain Lodge are proof.
 Handcrafted log cabins with custom-made pine beds, cozy sofas, river rock fireplaces and deep soaker tubs are the standard here.
 Each cabin has a veranda to watch the sunset from, or you can settle into a big Adirondack chair on the banks of the Kicking Horse River and listen to, well, just about nothing.
 Located near Field, the main lodge offers award-winning fine cuisine in the Riverside Dining Room.
 A buffet breakfast is included in your stay, as are guided hikes.
-Open May 29.
+Open late May until early October.

-Take an easy hike beside some waterfalls, ride your bikes along the Banff Legacy Trail, climb to the top of Mount Norquay on the new Via Ferrata — or just pour another cup of coffee, sit back and enjoy the sights.
+Take an easy hike beside some waterfalls, ride your bikes along the Banff Legacy Trail, climb to the top of Mount Norquay on the Via Ferrata — or just pour another cup of coffee, sit back and enjoy the sights.
 Rental cabins in Banff National Park offer quick access to everything — or, if you prefer, nothing.

 It’s doubtful that a gold prospector found any nuggets of gold in the creek named after him, but, more than a century later, Johnston Canyon — the hike and the cabin resort — is still popular in Banff National Park.
 Many of the 42 cabins, as well as the dining lodge, were built by Walter and Marguerite Camp starting in 1927, and the family still operates the resort.
 Plan your visit around a hike up the falls and beyond to the Ink Pots.
 Cabins range from two to four guests and only the larger cabins have kitchens.
 The cute verandas are perfect evening retreats.
-Open May 15 to Oct.
-4.
+Open mid-May 15 to early October.

 Can’t decide if you want to go tenting or stay in a cabin?
 Then do both!
 The oTENTik experience is exclusive to Parks Canada and the kids will love it.
 It’s a cross between an A-frame cabin and a tent where the structure and floor are wood and the walls and roof are canvas.
 Three beds at this campsite are ready for you.
 Just bring along your gear and you are ready to go.
 At the end of an action-packed day, you can sit by the campfire with the kids slumbering only steps away.
-Available mid-May to early October, weather-dependent.
+Available late-May to early October, weather-dependent.

 Meander up the Icefields Parkway to Jasper National Park stopping en route to hike to Bow Lake, to board one of Brewster’s big buggies that drive onto the Columbia Icefield or to be brave and walk on the glass-floored Glacier Skywalk.
 At the end of the Parkway, the area around Jasper proper has a few cabin rentals that you can call home for the night, close to the trails and the townsite’s amenities.